geohai/geohai-website/_projects/spatiotemporal-graph-action.md

 thumbnail: https://res.cloudinary.com/dz3zgmhnr/image/upload/v1734927974/2a12e4dc-2fe6-4002-9c1c-1c8508e49638.png
 ---

-Keystep recognition is a fine-grained video understanding task that aims to temporally localize and classify small, heterogeneous steps within long-form videos of human activities.
-Current approaches have poor performance, reaching 35-42/% accuracy on the Ego-Exo4D benchmark dataset.
+Keystep recognition is a fine-grained video understanding task that aims to classify small, heterogeneous steps within long-form videos of human activities.
+Current approaches have poor performance, reaching 35-42% accuracy on the Ego-Exo4D benchmark dataset.

 In collaboration with **Intel Labs**, we developed a flexible graph-learning framework for fine-grained keystep recognition that achieves state of the art performance.
 Our approach, termed GLEVR, consists of constructing a graph where each video clip of the egocentric video corresponds to a node.
 We further leverage alignment between egocentric and exocentric videos during training for improved inference on egocentric videos, as well as adding automatic captioning as an additional modality.
 This simple, graph-based approach is able to effectively learn long-term dependencies in egocentric videos.
 Furthermore, the graphs are sparse and computationally efficient, substantially outperforming larger models.

 We perform extensive experiments on the Ego-Exo4D dataset and show that our proposed flexible graph-based framework notably outperforms existing methods.